This practice notice explains how parties can use email to communicate with the Immigration Appeal Division (IAD).

 Email content

-- You must include your name, the IAD file number and Unique Client Identifier (UCI) in the subject line of your email.
-These can be found at the top of letters you receive from the IAD
+- the IAD file number and the Unique Client Identifier (UCI).
+These can be found at the top of any case-related correspondence from the IAD

-- All your emails must be addressed both to the IAD and the Minister’s Office.
-You can find these email addresses in the letter you received acknowledging your appeal
+- All emails must be addressed both to the IAD and the CBSA Minister's Counsel.
+The email addresses can be found in the IAD's letter acknowledging the appeal

 Attached documents

-- The total file size of your email, including all attachments, cannot be more than 10mb
+- The total file size of your the email, including all attachments, cannot be more than 20 megabytes (MB)

-Emails with a file size over 10mb may not successfully transmit to all recipients.
-For larger documents, you may send them by mail or you may contact the IAD Registry Office for direction
+- Emails with a file size over 20 MB may not be delivered to everyone.
+For larger documents, contact the IAD registry office in your region for direction

-- Documents must contain your name, IAD File Number and UCI
+- Documents must contain the appellant's name (or respondent's if a Minister's appeal), the IAD File Number and UCI number

-- Documents must also comply with the IAD Rules for disclosure.
-You can refer to the guide on Preparing and Disclosing Documents on the IAD website
+- Documents must also comply with the IAD Rules for disclosing documents.
+See Preparing and disclosing documents for more information

-- For documents requiring a signature, a typewritten signature is generally acceptable.
-If the document legally requires a handwritten signature (such as an affidavit), a scanned copy of the document is acceptable provided the sender keeps the original
+- An electronic typewritten signature is acceptable when required (IAD Rule 38).
+If handwritten signature (such as an affidavit) is required, a scanned copy of the document is acceptable, provided the sender keeps the original

-After you send your email, you will receive an automated reply indicating that your email was received by the IAD’s email server.
-You are not required to mail a paper copy if you have filed the document by email.
+After sending the email, the sender will receive an automated reply indicating that it was received by the IAD.
+Do not send a paper copy or any other duplicate copies by other means if the document was submitted by email.

 Non-conforming or inappropriate communications